davidascher/quark-borked/README.md

  x persist reorderings through index tweakings

 Todos:

+ - import a real corpus (my recipes?)
+ - get bookmark's contents in the mix
+ - focus on search

  - think about urls, routing, etc.
- - import a real corpus (my recipes?)
  - think about search interactions, curating search results
  - make personal:
  	- when not logged in, can't edit?